annr/a11y-index-card/README.md

-# Accessibility Index Card v3
+# Accessibility Index Card v4
+## Points to keep in mind to ensure accessibility

-1. **Content is logically organized**, and uses appropriate HTML tags
+1. **Structure**: Content is well-organized, and uses appropriate HTML tags

-2. Site **can be used with different devices**; screen reader, keyboard, touch screen...
+2. **Device Independence**: Product can be used with screen readers, keyboards, touch screens

-3. **Content is legible**; it has sufficient contrast, is resizable, and information is not conveyed by color alone
+3. **Contrast, Color and Typeface**: Content as sufficient contrast, information is not conveyed by color alone, and selected typefaces are easy to read

-4. Users who **can’t see or hear can use** the site
+4. **Text Alternatives**: People who can’t see or hear can use the site

-5. Site is **easy to navigate** and the design is consistent throughout
+5. **Navigation**: Product is easy to navigate and people know where they are
+6. **Consistent Design**: Product is consistent and predictable

-6. Site **helps users avoid error states**, and recover from errors
+7. **Information and Errors**: Product helps users avoid error states, and recover from errors

-7. **Users can override** auto-playing media, animations, and time limits on actions
+8. **User Control and Preferences**: People can override auto-playing media, animations, and time limits on actions

-8. Site uses the shortest, sufficiently **descriptive text** possible
+9. **Wording**: Product uses succinct, descriptive text
+10. **Flexibility**: Content gracefully adjusts to custom sizes and styles, and viewing modes

 ## Version notes

-I plan to use each of these main points as chapters in an accessibility guide I'm developing for my company.
-This version of the Accessibility Index Card moves towards distilling the points into chapter headings or labels.

-This version incorporates feedback from an accessibility guru friend of mine.
-Thanks B!
+This version introduces concise chapter headings.
+I incorporated feedback from a few Khan Academy developers and designers, and especially from Andrew Lee, a designer.

+Andrew and I worked hard to evolve the Accessibility Index Card towards something people in all functions can use.
+We want to make the ultimate accessibility guide that grows out of Accessibility Index Card to be a reference for all stages of the product development lifecycle.

+Also added subheading.

 ## Thoughts